serverless-operations/serverless-enterprise-application-boilerplate-for-python/README.md

 # Serverless Enterprise Application Boilerplate For Python
 This is a boilerplate to build an AWS serverless enterprise application.
 In general, a serverless application is composed of some CloudFormation stacks.
-This repository shows you all the things which build that like how to separate each stack and build a directory structure with using Serverless Framework, Python and CircleCI.
+This repository shows you all the things which build that like how to separate each stack and build a directory structure using Serverless Framework, Python, and CircleCI.

 ## Deploy image
-Deploy apps to AWS with using Serverless Framework via CircleCI.
+Deploy apps to AWS using Serverless Framework via CircleCI.

 <img src="https://raw.githubusercontent.com/serverless-operations/serverless-enterprise-application-boilerplate-for-python/master/service.png" alt="Architecture" width="50%;">